urahiroshi/fuzzy-query/README.md

 ##### heading selector

-find "heading element" by heading key, and find next element until "next heading element" which has same style (*) of heading element.
+find "heading element" by heading key, and find next element until "next heading element".

+if RegExp selector is specified to find heading element, element having same style (*) of heading element will be next heading element.
+(if css selector is specified, element matching css selector will be next.)

 *same style means two elements having same class, style attributes and same style ancestors.